fluxcd/notification-controller/docs/spec/v1beta2/receivers.md

 - A Receiver named `github-receiver` is created, indicated by the `.metadata.name` field.
-- The notification-controller generates a unique URL using the Receiver name, namespace and the token from the referenced `.spec.secretRef.name` secret.
+- The notification-controller generates a unique webhook path using the Receiver name, namespace and the token from the referenced `.spec.secretRef.name` secret.
-- The URL is reported in the `.status.url` field.
+- The incoming webhook path is reported in the `.status.webhookPath` field.
 - When a GitHub push event is received, the controller verifies the that the request is legitimate using HMAC and the `X-Hub-Signature` HTTP header.
 - If the event type matches `.spec.events` and the payload is verified, then the controller